liangeric/liangeric.github.io/_pages/education.md

     * Natural Language Processing
     * Introduction to Machine Learning
   * **Computer Science:**
+    * Introduction to Computer Systems
+    * Algorithms and Advanced Data Structures
     * Parallel and Sequential Data Structures and Algorithms
     * Principles of Functional Programming
     * Principles of Imperative Computing